Santa Clara University Data & Information Overview

 Student Loan Debt

 How Much Money Do SCU Graduates Make?bachelor's degree recipients from SCU make around $72,600 per year during the early years of their employment.
-That's great news for SCU students since it is 82% more than the average college graduate's salary of $39,802 per year.
+This is good news for future SCU graduates since it is 82% more than the average college graduate's salary of $39,802 per year.

 Location of Santa Clara University